salmanayazz/python-image-processor/README.md

 </p>

 The Python Image Processor is a simple image manipulation tool that allows you to apply various filters and perform advanced operations on image files.
-Whether you want to add creative effects like red, green, blue, sepia, warm, or cold filters, or you need to rotate, resize, or locate a yellow fish in an image.
+You can add  red, green, blue, sepia, warm, and cold filter effects and even rotate, resize, or locate a yellow fish in an image.

 ## Installation